-Just like in the housing scams, buyers will pay the seller with a cashier’s check or money order that looks real and then suddenly “realize” they paid too much.
-This usually happens with buyers who are overseas or otherwise unable to meet with the seller in person.
+As in the housing-related version of this scam, buyers pay the seller with a cashier’s check or money order that looks real and then suddenly “realize” they paid too much.
+This usually happens with buyers who claim to be overseas or otherwise unable to meet with the seller in person.

 3. The Out-of-Town Seller

 This scam is similar to the “accidental check” scheme but without the claims of overpayment.
 It usually begins with a seller listing a car at an unbelievable price.
 This person has a sob story to tell interested buyers: Maybe they are going through a costly divorce and need to get rid of the car fast or have been transferred overseas and can’t afford to have the car shipped or registered to the new locale.

 Whatever the story, it justifies the low price and the buyer thinks they’re getting a great deal.
 But because the seller is out of the country, the buyer will have to wire funds to them in order to take possession of the car.
 You can imagine what happens next: The seller disappears with the money and the car is nowhere to be found.

 It’s a little scary to send thousands of dollars to someone you don’t know and then trust them to send you the item.
 Con artists know this as well as anyone.
 To assuage buyers’ hesitation about wiring money before taking possession of a car, scammers might offer to do a “safe” transaction using an intermediary known as an online escrow service.
 They tell the buyer to send funds via Western Union to the escrow account where they will be held until the buyer picks up the car.